by John Clayson

 More ominously, Minister of Transport Ernest Marples had embarked upon his programme of motorway construction and Beeching-inspired railway ‘reshaping’ [see note 3 below].
 Roads were being improved, but railway services were under threat.

 Grantham, historically an important staging and refreshment point on the A1 Great North Road [see note 4 below], was itself ‘bypassed’ in October 1962.
-The concrete-surfaced dual carriageway was part of a programme of post-war improvements to equip the A1 for safer and faster use by the mass-produced products of car manufacturing plants such as Cowley, Dagenham, Halewood, Linwood, Longbridge and Luton.
+The concrete-surfaced dual carriageway was part of a programme of post-war improvements to equip the A1 for safer and faster use by the mass-produced products of motor car manufacturing plants such as Cowley, Dagenham, Halewood, Linwood, Longbridge and Luton.
 As a consequence, railway locomotive and carriage works at the likes of Brighton, Crewe, Derby, Doncaster, Eastleigh, Glasgow, Inverurie, Kilmarnock, Swindon, Wolverton and York, were in decline.

 Meanwhile, men and women who had seen the railways through depression and war, and who had welcomed the post-war Labour government’s nationalisation and investment programme as a platform for a secure and stable future for the railway industry, were now facing the possibility of having to leave their home town to transfer to another part of the country, or else accept redundancy.